loopdash/loopdash/src/glossary/web-host.md

 title: Web host - Loopdash
 h1: Web host
 h2: What does it mean?
-summary: A web host is a server that provides the necessary infrastructure and resources for running a WordPress website.
+description: A web host is a server that provides the necessary infrastructure and resources for running a WordPress website.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly